-Required course: MATHIIO2 Calculus I (Mathematics/ Science majors), MATHIIO3 Calculus II (Mathematics/ Science majors) or MATH2202 Multivariable Calculus.
-Students with a score of 4 or 5 on the AP Calculus AB exam should enroll in MATHIIO3, and students with a score of 4 or 5 on the AP Calculus BC exam should enroll in MATH2202.
+Required course: MATH1102 Calculus I (Mathematics/ Science majors), MATH1103 Calculus II (Mathematics/ Science majors), or MATH2202 Multivariable Calculus.

+Students with a score of 4 or 5 on the AP Calculus AB exam should enroll in MATH1103, and students with a score of 4 or 5 on the AP Calculus BC exam should enroll in MATH2202.
 Students with exceptionally strong backgrounds should consider MATH2203 Honors Multivariable Calculus.
-For further information or advice, consult a Mathematics advisor or visit the website bc.edu/ mathadvise.